 Satisfactory Academic Progress (SAP) Policy

 Federal regulations require students receiving financial aid to maintain Satisfactory Academic Progress (SAP) and be working toward a degree.
+At the end of each term (fall semester, spring semester, and summer), enrolled students are evaluated to determine if they are meeting Satisfactory Academic Progress requirements.
 Courses attempted at UW Colleges, as well as any transfer credits, are included in the SAP evaluation.
 SAP is assessed for all enrolled students even in terms in which no financial aid was received.
-At the end of each term, enrolled students are evaluated to determine if they are meeting Satisfactory Academic Progress requirements.

 Impact of Academic Withdrawal on Financial Aid

 Withdrawing from college may have both academic and financial aid consequences.
 You are encouraged to understand the consequences before you decide to withdraw.

 A student who is receiving financial aid and is considering withdrawing should discuss the situation with the campus Solution Center/Student Affairs Office to learn the implications of such a decision and about established withdrawal procedures and process.